Leading Power Cord Manufacturers

 Business Machine Cord

-Business machine cords are made for use with computers and computer-related equipment.
+Cords for business machines are designed specifically for use with computers and related equipment.

 Heavy Duty Cord